 Source: UOL Economia

 BNDES reported that it reached R$12 billion ($2.3 bn) in the approval of temporary suspensions of payments of loan instalments contracted with the institution.
 The measure, known in the market as standstill, is being granted for up to six months to more than 28,500 companies, in about 77,700 financing contracts, in direct and indirect modalities.

 The fiscal impact of the Brazilian programme to support the economy due to the pandemic reaches almost 10% of GDP, but the measures help to mitigate the negative effects on the growth of local activity.
 These were some of the observations made by Brazil during the financial meeting of the G20 group.
 The percentage is higher than the average of 5.8% of advanced economies and 4.1% of developing countries, according to the government.

 With entrepreneurs hanged by the economic crisis, the House of Representatives concludes the provisional measure (MP) 944, which has the potential to inject up to R$ 32 billion ($6 bn) in subsidised credit to SMEs.
 Almost 60% of the resources should go to “Pese”, a credit line administered by BNDES to incorporate the payroll of SMEs, the program lent a little over 10% of the R$ 40 billion ($7.7 bn) available.

 Pork exports are expected to grow about 33% by the end of 2020, totalling 1 million tons, compared to 750,000 tons last year, according to ABPA.
-According to the entity, African swine fever has caused Asia to use the Brazilian product.
-Thus, Brazilian pork production should also increase, and APBA estimates that 4.2 million tons will be produced, against 3.9 million in 2019, an increase of about 6.5%.
+African swine fever has caused Asia to use Brazilian meat.
+Thus, Brazilian pork production should increase,and APBA estimates that 4.2 million tons will be produced, compared to 3.9 million in 2019, an increase of about 6.5%.